 Even though both chiropractors and physical therapists are both professionals in diagnosing and treating their patients, they have some differences in their areas of practice.
 Our Bellevue chiropractors are specialists when it comes to spinal adjustment and manipulation.
 They use the knowledge of the musculoskeletal system to develop therapeutic modalities and exercise regiments to treat their patients.

 Physical Therapists are often well-acquainted in human movement and the refurbishment of movement-related processes.
 A general physical therapy practice, however, doesn’t maintain the belief that their expertise can heal other maladies, however.

-At Tier One Chiropractic, we are confident that our services can lead you to better health and healing.
+At OPRI Health, we are confident that our services can lead you to better health and healing.
 Whether you have back or neck pain or are concerned about other underlying, chronic conditions, schedule an appointment with us today to discuss your options.